Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Introduction

 The weighted $H^{1,a}$-capacity of the thin manifold $\Sigma_0$ is key to understanding what kind of solutions one may face.
 Depending on the value of the parameter $a+n\in\R$, the local weighed capacity of the characteristic manifold is infinite when $a+n\leq0$, positive and finite when $a+n\in(0,2)$ and zero when $a+n\geq2$.
 Consequently, weak solutions must vanish at $\Sigma_0$ in the \emph{supersingular} case $a+n\leq0$, and naturally satisfy \eqref{conormalweighted} in the \emph{superdegenerate} case $a+n\geq2$.
 Finally, in the \emph{mid-range} case $a+n\in(0,2)$, many different boundary conditions can be prescribed at $\Sigma_0$, and this corresponds to inhomogeneous Dirichlet and inhomogeneous conormal boundary problems (oblique derivative type conditions).

 In this paper, we mostly work under the assumption $a+n>0$ - which makes the weight term locally integrable - and deal with functions which solve \eqref{generalPDE} across $\Sigma_0$ in the sense of \eqref{weakconormal}; that is, we study the homogeneous conormal boundary problem.
-We will see that the regularity for the inhomogeneous conormal problem in the mid-range $a+n\in(0,2)$ follows as a consequence of the theory for the homogeneous one.
-Concerning Dirichlet type boundary conditions, the inhomogeneous problem in the mid-range $a+n\in(0,2)$ is studied in the companion paper \cite{Fio24}, while the analysis of the homogeneous case, when $a+n<2$, is partially carried out in the present paper via a boundary Harnack type principle.
+The regularity for the inhomogeneous conormal problem in the mid-range $a+n\in(0,2)$ follows as a consequence of the theory for the homogeneous one and is treated in the subsequent \cite{CorFioVit25}.
+Concerning Dirichlet type boundary conditions, the inhomogeneous problem in the mid-range $a+n\in(0,2)$ is studied in the companion paper \cite{Fio24}, while the analysis of the homogeneous case, when $a+n<2$, is partially carried out in \cite{CorFioVit25} via a boundary Harnack type principle.